Why You Need a Winter Pool Cover

 In short, a bunch of headaches you’d rather avoid.

 Even if your winter pool cover is under the 10-year mark, you should still perform a thorough inspection to see if your cover might need replacing.
 Look for any tears in the fabric or areas which appear worn down.
-If the top of your cover appears to be significantly more faded in color than the bottom, your cover likely suffered UV damage and as a result was likely weakened.
-If you see any of these signs in your cover, it’s time to replace it.
+If the top of your cover appears to be significantly more faded in color than the bottom, your cover likely suffered UV damage and as a result, was likely weakened.
+If you see any of these signs on your cover, it’s time to replace it.

 Orders Take Time

 You may be thinking at this point, “OK, this all sounds pretty bad, but why can’t I just wait a little bit longer to replace my cover?”
 The most crucial reason you need to inspect it now is that it simply takes time to get your order in.